 The regionalism fostered by Williams and O’Neill lives today in a new generation of architects who continue to merge modernism with Texas vernacular.
-These designers/architects are all true to the philosophy of Williams: emphasis on the natural site, the house’s orientation, “honesty in materials and form, while still incorporating technological advances and a measure of Texas whimsy.“
+These designers/architects are all true to the philosophy of Williams: emphasis on the natural site, the house’s orientation, and, as described by Douglas Newby:“honesty in materials and form, while still incorporating technological advances and a measure of Texas whimsy.“

-This beautifully rustic home in the Texas Modern vein has large windows to take in the views, natural materials like stone and wood, and steep roof slopes – as well as covered outdoor living space galore – all consistent with the Lone Star style (Plan #135-1087).
+Take, for instance, this beautifully rustic home in the Texas Modern vein.
+It has large windows to take in the views, natural materials like stone and wood, and steep roof slopes – as well as covered outdoor living space galore – all consistent with the Lone Star style.

-From the looks of it, the Texas Modern style is alive and well in the 21st century as architects – both in Texas and around the country – design and build homes that reflect the principles and elements of Texas modernism.
-Look around you – there may be a Texas Modern gem in your midst!
+The Texas Modern style is alive and well in the 21st century as architects – both in Texas and around the country – design and build homes that reflect the principles and elements of Texas modernism.
+Look around you.
+Whether you're in Fort Worth, Houston, Frisco, or Plano, there may be a Texas Modern gem in your midst!